project-koku/koku-ui-mfe/README.md

 # DEPRECATED

 This project is no longer active.
-Please see the [koku-ui-ros README][koku-ui-ros-readme] in the koku-ui monorepo.
+Please see the [koku-ui-ros README][koku-ui-ros-readme] in the Koku UI monorepo.

 # Koku microfrontend (MFE) with Module Federation